Rotational Effects on Neutrino Emission in Core-collapse Supernovae: Numerical Methods

-We use a general relativistic effective potential (GREP) for our gravitational treatment \citep{marek:2006,oconnor:2018a} with the multipole Poisson solver of \citet{couch:2013a}.
+We use a general relativistic effective potential (GREP) for our gravitational treatment \cite{marek:2006,oconnor:2018a} with the multipole Poisson solver of Ref. \cite{couch:2013a}.
 To model the transport of neutrinos, we incorporate an M1 scheme.
-Our implementation is based on \citet{shibata:2011}, \citet{cardall:2013}, \citet{oconnor:2015}.
-For a detailed outline of the M1 implementation in FLASH, see \citet{oconnor:2018a}.
+Our implementation is based on Ref. \cite{shibata:2011}, Ref. \cite{cardall:2013}, Ref. \cite{oconnor:2015}.
+For a detailed outline of the M1 implementation in FLASH, see Ref. \cite{oconnor:2018a}.
 We use 12 energy bins spaced logarithmically up to 250 MeV.
-The full set of rates and opacities is found in \citet{oconnor:2017a}.
-As outlined by \citet{horowitz:2017}, we use the effective, many-body, corrected rates for neutrino-nucleon, neutral current scattering.
+The full set of rates and opacities is found in Ref. \cite{oconnor:2017a}.
+As outlined by Ref. \cite{horowitz:2017}, we use the effective, many-body, corrected rates for neutrino-nucleon, neutral current scattering.
 We incorporate velocity-dependent neutrino transport and account for inelastic neutrino-electron scattering.

-The core compactness parameter $\xi_M$ is a parameter that quantifies how much mass is within a given radius \citep{oconnor:2011}.
+The core compactness parameter $\xi_M$ is a parameter that quantifies how much mass is within a given radius \cite{oconnor:2011}.
 It is expressed as

 for an amount of baryonic mass $M$ within a given radius $R$.
-This parameter is strongly correlated with accretion phase neutrino emission characteristics \citep{warren:2020} and is used to explore the relationship between progenitor structure and supernova features.
+This parameter is strongly correlated with accretion phase neutrino emission characteristics \cite{warren:2020} and is used to explore the relationship between progenitor structure and supernova features.